-In September 2021, the Company's board of directors adopted, and its stockholders approved, the 2021 Omnibus Incentive Plan (the "2021 Plan") which became effective in connection with the IPO.
+In September 2021, the Company's board of directors adopted, and its stockholders approved, the 2021 Omnibus Incentive Plan (the "2021 Plan"), which became effective in connection with the IPO.
 The 2021 Plan provides for the grant of stock options, stock appreciation rights, restricted stock awards, restricted stock units and other forms of equity and cash compensation.
 A total of 4,900,269 shares of the Company's common stock were initially reserved for issuance under the 2021 Plan.
-The number of shares of common stock reserved and available for issuance under the 2021 Plan automatically increases each January 1 by 1% of the number of shares of the Company's common stock outstanding on the immediately preceding December 31, or such lesser number of shares as determined by the compensation committee of the Company's board of directors.
-As of March 31, 2023, there were 7,476,784 shares reserved for issuance of awards under the 2021 Plan.
+The number of shares of common stock reserved and available for issuance under the 2021 Plan automatically increases on January 1 of each year by 1% of the number of shares of the Company's common stock outstanding on the immediately preceding December 31, or such lesser number of shares as determined by the compensation committee of the Company's board of directors.
+On May 30, 2023, the Company's shareholders approved an amendment to the 2021 Omnibus Plan to increase the number of shares available for issuance under the 2021 Plan by 10,000,000 shares of the Company's common stock.
+As of June 30, 2023, there were 17,476,784 shares reserved for issuance of awards under the 2021 Plan.